What is a hysteroscopy?

 You may have gas in the digestive tract and pains from the gas given during the procedure.

 This can last for about 24 hours.
-You may also feel pain in your upper abdomen and
+You may also feel pain in your upper belly and shoulder.

 Take a pain reliever for soreness as advised by your healthcare provider.
 Aspirin